okta/okta.github.io/_source/_posts/2019-05-31-spring-security-authentication.md

 In this tutorial, you went through a selection of Spring Boot and Spring Security authentication methods.
 You started with HTTP basic; moved on to form-based auth with the auto-generated form; and then customized the app to use a Thymeleaf template for the login form.
 Next, you implemented an OAuth/OIDC single sign-on app using Okta and Spring Boot.

-If you’d like to learn more about Spring Boot, Spring Security, or secure authentication, check out any of these great tutorials:
+If you'd like to learn more about Spring Boot, Spring Security, or secure authentication, check out any of these great tutorials:

 -   [Get Started with Spring Boot, OAuth 2.0, and Okta](/blog/2017/03/21/spring-boot-oauth)
 -   [Add Single Sign-On to Your Spring Boot Web App in 15 Minutes](/blog/2017/11/20/add-sso-spring-boot-15-min)